Adobe System Design Interview: What the Bar Actually Tests

 Adobe XD, Acrobat, and other tools support multi-user simultaneous editing.
 If you've ever watched two designers fight over the same artboard, you understand why conflict resolution matters.

-What interviewers probe: OT (Operational Transform) vs. CRDTs for conflict resolution, WebSocket connection management at scale, per-document "room" isolation, presence indicators, and handling users on flaky connections without corrupting document state.
+What interviewers probe beyond this: WebSocket fan-out, per-document "room" isolation, presence, and handling flaky connections without corrupting document state.

-What interviewers probe: immutable audit logs, signature verification chains, compliance requirements (SOC 2, GDPR), multi-region data residency, and notification pipelines for signing workflows.
+What interviewers probe: immutable audit logs, signature verification chains, compliance requirements (Adobe Acrobat Sign carries SOC 2 Type II, ISO 27001, PCI DSS, and HIPAA per Adobe's trust center), multi-region data residency, and notification pipelines for signing workflows.

 "Design Adobe ID" tests your understanding of multi-tenant SaaS authentication at scale.
 Adobe ID serves hundreds of millions of users across consumer and enterprise contexts.